This gingerbread almond cashew butter is incredibly simple to make for a perfect holiday treat!

 This gingerbread nut butter is a blend of both almonds and cashews, with a few holiday spices and just a tiny bit of (optional) sweetener added in.
 For those with dietary limitations, this means it’s naturally vegan and gluten free.

 It’s also incredibly simple as far as the process and ingredients go.
+You just toss your ingredients in the food processor and that’s pretty much the extent of it.
 The only tedious part is that you have to use the food processor for a good 10-20 minutes (on and off – give it a break here and there) to get that smooth, creamy texture.
 I promise, it will happen though!

 Here’s a pro tip for you that I learned making this over and over: you want to process the almonds and cashews alone first until you get it as smooth and creamy as possible.
 Then add your other ingredients.
 I’ve found that if you add the molasses and maple syrup at the beginning, it makes it much harder to create the right texture.
 I have no idea why, but I’m sure there’s some food scientist out there that can speak to that. 😉

 Once you make a jar, you can eat it…

 - Blended into a smoothie

 - Spread on toast and topped with pomegranate seeds

 As a runner, some of this gingerbread nut butter combined with an apple is pretty much the perfect snacking solution.
 I’m getting carbs, protein, and healthy fats – in a way that totally satisfies my sweet tooth.